“For musicality and fine structuring, few people currently choreographing in the New York

 Artistic Director Lydia Johnson has received the prestigious Individual Artist Fellowship Award from The New Jersey State Council on the Arts.

 July 18, 19 and 20, 2014

-For the second year in a row LJD will be performing in Newport — this year presenting a Work in Progress for five dancers: Kerry Shea, Laura Di Orio, Blake Hennessy-York, Sarah Pon and Katie Martin.
+For the second year in a row LJD performed in Newport — this year presenting a work in progress for five dancers: Kerry Shea, Laura Di Orio, Blake Hennessy-York, Sarah Pon and Katie Martin.

 The work is set to music by the innovative and rhythmically challenging jazz ensemble The Bad Plus.
 The piece explores the nuances of jazz rhythms and textures while maintaining Ms. Johnson’s signature style of clear ballet lines and movements set within her contemporary phrases.

 405 West 55th Street, New York City